somardigital/silverstripe-vite/README.md

 # Silverstripe Vite

+WIP: This project is a work in progress.
+Although it is fully working we are still implementing unit testing and github actions.

 This module provides the ability to load Vite assets into Silverstripe.

 Note: This module does not provide any frontend build tooling